 Caring for older people

 The realisation that your loved one (or perhaps yourself) is no longer able to live independently is painful.
 The person who was once able to look after themselves and others now needs care themselves.
 Finding the right type of support for you or your loved one (daily help in the current home: live in carer: care home) can feel really difficult.
-The information is often confused, contradictory and hard to find.
-Whilst negotiating legalities and finances is the last thing most of us feel able to do when faced with such a life changing event.
+The information is often confused, contradictory and hard to find, and negotiating legalities and finances is the last thing most of us feel able to do when faced with such a life changing event.

 Sheffield Churches Council for Community Care used to offer the Placement Support Scheme which aimed to guide people through this difficult time and help them identify the most suitable accommodation for their loved one.
 Unfortunately, funding restraints means we are no longer able to provide this service, so, we thought it was time we collated our knowledge into one easy to consume article.
 There are links to helpful charities and to the appropriate pages of the Sheffield City Council website (if you are outside Sheffield, your local council should have similar areas on their website).